MatthewJohn/terrareg/docs/USER_GUIDE.md

 # Security

-Terrareg must be configured with a secret key to be able to login, which is used for encrypting sessions.
+Terrareg must be configured with a secret key, which is used for encrypting sessions, to enable authentication.
 This can be configured via [SECRET_KEY](./CONFIG.md#secret_key).

 By default, Terrareg administration is protected by an [ADMIN_AUTHENTICATION_TOKEN](./CONFIG.md#admin_authentication_token), which is set via environment variable, which becomes the password used for authentication on the login page.

-Authentication is required to perform tasks such as: creating namespaces, creating/deleting modules and managing additional user permissions.
+Authentication is required to perform tasks such as: creating namespaces, creating/deleting modules and managing additional user permissions, with a few exceptions:

+### Securing module creation/indexing

-However, indexing and publishing modules does *not* require authentication.
-To disable unauthorised indexing/publishing of modules, set up dedicated API keys for these functions, see [UPLOAD_API_KEYS](./CONFIG.MD#upload_api_keys) and [PUBLISH_API_KEYS](./CONFIG.MD#Ppublish_api_keys)
+By default, indexing and publishing modules does *not* require authentication.
+To disable unauthorised indexing/publishing of modules, set up dedicated API keys for these functions, see [UPLOAD_API_KEYS](./CONFIG.MD#upload_api_keys) and [PUBLISH_API_KEYS](./CONFIG.MD#Ppublish_api_keys).

+Enabling [access controls](#access-controls) will disable unauthenticated indexing/publishing of modules, requiring authentication via SSO or Admin password or, once set, the upload/publish API keys.

+### Auto creation of namespaces/modules

+By default, the module upload endpoint will create a namespace/module if it does not exist.

+For a secure installation, it is recommended to disable this, forcing all namespaces/modules to be created by authenticated users.

+The disable this functionality, set [AUTO_CREATE_NAMESPACE](./CONFIG.md#auto_create_namespace) and [AUTO_CREATE_MODULE_PROVIDER](./CONFIG.md#auto_create_module_provider)

+## Access controls

+By default, all authenticated users will have global admin permissions, allowing the creation/deletion of all namespaces, modules and module versions.

+Role based access controls (RBAC) can be enabled by setting [ENABLE_ACCESS_CONTROLS](./CONFIG.md#enable_access_controls).

+This will remove any default privilges given to SSO users.
+The admin user will still retain global admin privileges.

+For information about user groups, see [Single Sign-on](#single-sign-on).

 ## Single Sign-on